berkayopak/LockExample/README.md

 ### 2 - Distributed System Scenario
 - Open a terminal window
+- Go to the folder where the docker-compose.yml file is located
-- Run "docker-compose build" command
+- (Optional) Run "docker-compose build" command
 - Run "docker-compose up" command

 ## Scenarios